 foundations and individuals.
 I wrote, directed and produced the feature film "aWake" in 2006.

-I am the Co - Founder and curator of Woo Talks, a evening of storytelling and relationship building, which takes place once a month at the elegant Sai Woo in Vancouver's Historic Chinatown.
+I am the Co - Founder and curator of Woo Talks, a evening of storytelling and relationship building, which takes every once and a while at the elegant Sai Woo in Vancouver's Historic Chinatown.

 I am the human caregiver to Biscuit, the worlds greatest poodle.
 Living with Biscuit is like living with a Zen Master: There are many lessons but few are understood.

 I love to grow my own food and flowers and was the chair of the Kitsilano Community garden for over a decade.